Fascinating Facts

 With their bright blues, greens, reds, and yellows, parrots are some of the most colourful birds on Earth - and no two feather patterns are exactly the same!Strong Beaks:

 A parrot’s curved beak is super powerful.
-It can crack open nuts, peel fruit, and even climb trees like a third foot!Long Lifespan:
+It can crack open nuts, peel fruit, and even help to climb trees like a third foot!Long Lifespan:

 Some parrots can live for 50 to 80 years - that’s longer than many people!
 That’s why parrots are often lifelong companions.